Spring 2026 Student Government General Election

 Student Government Election Filing

-The filing period was open at 9:00 a.m. on the first class day of January and remained open until February 28, 2025, 5:00 p.m.
+The filing period will open on January 20th at 9:00 a.m. and remain open until February 28, 2025, 5:00 p.m.

 During the filing period, students interested in running for office in the Student Government Election must complete the Student Government Election Filing Form.
-Please use the link or button below.

 Specific dates for the filing period may be found on the Student Government Election Timeline.